How businesses can measure AI success with KPIs

 ROI is usually measured as time -- more specifically, how long it would take to make the same amount of money invested in an AI initiative.
 Envision an organization that invests $200,000 into an AI initiative and then measured a 20% reduction in MTTR, for example.
 Since it has 20 staff members using the tool with a combined loaded labor rate of $2 million per year, this 20% cost reduction would come to $400,000 per year.
 Since it took half of that time (6 months) to make $200,000, that is the ROI.

 Another good example is a managed service company.
 At a typical managed service company, the FCRR is around 65%.
 Specifically, for every 100 calls coming in, 65 of those calls are resolved by the person who initially took the call, who is a lower-cost first level engineer.
-This indicates that the other 35 calls would need to go to a specialist for resolution.
+This indicates that the other 35 calls go to a specialist for resolution.

 This situation adds both time and cost to the resolution, because the second-level engineers that have to tackle these calls have significantly higher salaries.
 Companies that implement AI to assist the first-level engineers in handling more calls can increase first-contact resolution rates upwards of 80%, reducing both MTTR and FCRR.